ICTLearningSciences/opentutor-home/README.md

 Currently, this image is semantically versioned.
 When making changes that you want to test in another project, create a branch and PR and then you can release a test tag one of two ways:

-To build/push a work-in-progress tag of `opentutor-home` for the current commit in your branch

-- find the `docker_tag_commit` workflow for your commit in [circleci](https://circleci.com/gh/ICTLearningSciences/workflows/opentutor-home)
-- approve the workflow
-- this will create a tag like `https://hub.docker.com/opentutor-home:${COMMIT_SHA}`

 To build/push a pre-release semver tag of `opentutor-home` for the current commit in your branch

 - create a [github release](https://github.com/ICTLearningSciences/opentutor-home/releases/new) **from your development branch** with tag format `/^\d+\.\d+\.\d+(-[a-z\d\-.]+)?$/` (e.g. `1.0.0-alpha.1`)
-- find the `docker_tag_release` workflow for your git tag in [circleci](https://circleci.com/gh/ICTLearningSciences/workflows/opentutor-home)
-- approve the workflow
 - this will create a tag like `uscictdocker/opentutor-home:1.0.0-alpha.1`